MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capabilities.md

 1. Ensure that the **Default value** option is set to **Yes**.

     > [!NOTE]
-    > If you set the **Default value** option back to **No**, the platform email capabilities will be missing some of the key email editor enhancements of the enhanced editor feature.
-In addition, the orchestration flow will have to be changed so that it uses the older templates.
+    > If you set the **Default value** option back to **No**, the platform email capabilities are missing some of the key email editor enhancements of the enhanced editor feature.
+In addition, the orchestration flow has to be changed so that it uses the older templates.

 1. Go to **Setting environment value**, select **Add existing value**, select **Yes**, and then select **Save**.